 Color will always outsell black and white and 10″ x 8″ images seem to attract the most attention.

 Your images must fit into readily available off-the-shelf frames.
-The whole idea is to make life easy for your customer.
+The whole idea is to make life easy for your potential buyers

 Read this post for a detailed guide: What Size Art Sells Best?
 Frames and Apertures – FREE Chart